 In the per capita distribution, all designated beneficiaries receive a payout only if they outlive you.
 If a beneficiary dies before you do, their share is distributed among the remaining beneficiaries.

 Let’s say you have your three sons — Mark, Greg, and Rooney — as your beneficiaries.
 You want each to receive an equal share (33.33%), but Mark predeceases you.
-In this situation, the insurer will distribute Mark’s share equally between Greg and Rooney.
+In this situation, the life insurance company will distribute Mark’s share equally between Greg and Rooney.
 So, instead of 33.33% each will receive 50% of the death benefit.

 In the per stripes distribution, if a beneficiary predeceases the insured, their share is split equally among their surviving descendants.